-Treatment of Existing Soils: Parking and Drive Areas
+Treatment of Existing Soils: Flatwork, Parking and Drive Areas

-Based on economic considerations, overexcavation of the existing soils in the new parking and drive areas is not considered warranted, with the exception of areas where lower strength, or unstable soils are identified by the geotechnical engineer during grading.
+Based on economic considerations, overexcavation of the existing soils in the new flatwork, parking and drive areas is not considered warranted, with the exception of areas where lower strength or unstable soils are identified by the geotechnical engineer during grading.

-Subgrade preparation in the new parking and drive areas should initially consist of removal of all soils disturbed during stripping.
-The geotechnical engineer should then evaluate the subgrade to identify any areas of additional unsuitable soils.
-The subgrade soils should then be scarified to a depth of 12± inches, moisture conditioned to 2 to 4 percent above optimum, and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
-Based on the presence of variable strength soils throughout the site, it is expected that some isolated areas of additional overexcavation may be required to remove zones of lower strength, unsuitable soils.
+Subgrade preparation in the new flatwork, parking and drive areas should initially consist of removal of soils disturbed during stripping operations.
+The geotechnical engineer should then evaluate the subgrade to identify areas of additional unsuitable soils.
+The subgrade soils should then be scarified to a depth of $12\pm$ inches, moisture conditioned to 2 to 4 percent above optimum, and recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+Based on the presence of undocumented fill soils and compressible/collapsible alluvial soils throughout the site, it is expected that some isolated areas of additional overexcavation may be required to remove zones of lower strength, unsuitable soils.

-The grading recommendations presented above for the proposed parking and drive areas assume that the owner and/or developer can tolerate minor amounts of settlement within the proposed parking areas.
-The grading recommendations presented above do not completely mitigate the extent of existing low strength younger alluvium in the parking areas.
+The grading recommendations presented above for the proposed flatwork, parking and drive areas assume that the owner and/or developer can tolerate minor amounts of settlement within the proposed flatwork, parking and drive areas.
+The grading recommendations presented above do not completely mitigate the extent of loose or collapsible alluvium in the flatwork, parking and drive areas.
 As such, settlement and associated pavement distress could occur.
 Typically, repair of such distressed areas involves significantly lower costs than completely mitigating these soils at the time of construction.
-If the owner cannot tolerate the risk of such settlements, the parking and drive areas should be overexcavated to a depth of 2 feet below proposed pavement subgrade elevation, with the resulting soils replaced as compacted structural fill.
+If the owner cannot tolerate the risk of such settlements, the flatwork, parking and drive areas should be overexcavated to a depth of 2 feet below proposed pavement subgrade elevation, with the resulting soils replaced as compacted structural fill.